xspize/brand-yourself-assessment/README.md

 - ### Sample 6:
 I started thinking about colouring the logo when I started drawing the sketch of this sample, because I wanted my logo to have colours.
 And that is why I used one of the lines of those waves I used in Sample 4 and 5 in the middle of the letters D and Y. That leaves me with a lot of possibilities to colour each side of the circle for example which is really good and made me feel more confident.
 I then started doing colour testing with this logo.

-## Typography
-The font I am using is __Anders__ made by Tom Anders.
-I made the decision of using this font before I started the designs in Adobe XD.
-I wanted to make sure I could find the right font to use before starting anything else.
-Tom Anders has a behance.net profile (https://www.behance.net/tomanders) and he shares some of his creations for free.